Quincy Jones' Daughters Have Had Enough Of His Epic Word Vomiting

 Legendary music producer Quincy Jones went on a truth tear in recent interviews with Vulture and GQ, spilling alleged dirt on everyone from Ivanka Trump to Taylor Swift to late mafioso actor Marlon Brando.
 Though not all of his claims have been substantiated, they were so entertaining.

-Though the 84-year-old icon's comments racked up clicks across the internet, he's now apologizing for what he called "'wordvomit' & bad-mouthing."
+Though the 84-year-old icon's comments racked up clicks across the internet, he's now apologising for what he called "'wordvomit' & bad-mouthing."

 In a heartfelt statement shared to his Twitter account, Jones admitted that all six of his daughters — Rashida, Kidada, Martina, Jolie, Kenya, and Rachel — held a "family intervention" a couple weeks back to inform him that his messages on "racism, inequality, homophobia, poverty" were buried underneath all of the salacious tidbits he fed to the press.
 Leave it to Ann Perkins to help facilitate some much-needed soul searching!